postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Managing workspace elements

-To move additional elements to a partner workspace, see [Moving elements to a partner workspace](#moving-elements-to-a-partner-workspace).
+To move elements to a partner workspace, see [Moving elements to a partner workspace](#moving-elements-to-a-partner-workspace).

 To remove elements from a partner workspace, see [Removing elements from a partner workspace](#removing-elements-from-a-partner-workspace).